 The agreement should be signed by both parties and filed away for safe-keeping before the job starts.
 There are templates for these agreements floating around the internet, but our advice would be to have your lawyer draft something simple for you to use as a template for all your ongoing work.

 Send the invoice, get paid.
 Sounds simple enough, but surprisingly often people have trouble with cash-flow because they simply aren’t sending invoices for their work.
 My advice is to issue invoices regularly throughout the job and to stop work if invoices are unpaid and overdue.
 Here are some good pointers for issuing invoices:

-- Don’t send the invoices included with other work or documents or else they might get lost – always send them separately and you can try sending them from a different email address (e.g. accounts@) to ensure don’t get confused for anything else.
+Don’t send the invoices along with other work or else they might get lost – always send them separately and you can try sending them from a different email address (e.g. accounts@) to ensure they don’t get confused for anything else.

 3. Clients who don’t pay

 Unpaid invoices are the bane of any small business owner’s life and whilst it’s not possible to avoid them altogether, there are some strategies you can employ to minimise the risk of late payment or non-payment of your invoices.

 Put yourself in your client’s shoes – did you make it clear about what the fees would be and when they would be payable?
 Have you given them sufficient reminders and notice to get the invoice paid?
 Are you offering a variety of payment methods?
 Have you delivered what you said you would deliver?
 Before setting the dogs on a client, check first to make sure the fault isn’t yours.